 Undergraduate students with federal need may be eligible to earn up to $2,000 per year in either on-campus or off-campus employment.
 Wages vary by employer.
-Earnings are paid directly to the student each month as work is performed; therefore, Federal Work Study awards are not subtracted from charges in the Office of Financial and Accounting Services.For more information about federal financial aid, visit the U.S. Department of Education Student Aid website.
+Earnings are paid directly to students biweekly as work is performed, and therefore offered amounts cannot be subtracted from semester charges.

-Wake Forest awards loans of up to $3,000 per year at a fixed interest rate of 5% with terms similar to the Federal Perkins Loan.
+Wake Forest may offer institutional private education loans to students with demonstrated need.
+Loan amounts vary.
+These loans carry a fixed interest rate of 5%.
 The loan programs include the James W. Denmark Loan, the Hutchins Student Loan, and the Wallace Loan.
-These loans are all need-based and are awarded at the discretion of the Office of Student Financial Aid.
-Promissory notes are mailed directly to students shortly before the beginning of the fall semester.
-Information about the terms of the Denmark, Hutchins, Wallace and other Wake Forest Loans.
+These need-based loans are offered at the discretion of financial aid staff.
+Loan information is emailed to students upon acceptance of the loan.
+Promissory notes are mailed to students before the beginning of the fall semester.

 Other financial programs

 Federal PLUS Loans allow creditworthy parents of dependent undergraduate students to borrow up to the cost of attendance minus any other financial aid received.
 These loans are based a borrower’s credit history rather than financial need.
-There is a fixed interest rate of 6.41% (10-year Treasury note rate + 4.6%) for loans disbursed between July 1, 2013, and June 30, 2014.
-A 2.5% origination fee is deducted (which can increase to 4% if any of the first twelve payments are late).
+There is a fixed interest rate of 5.30% for loans disbursed between July 1, 2020, and June 30, 2021.
+A 4.228% origination fee is deducted for loans with a first disbursement occurring between October 1, 2020 and September 30, 2021.
 Repayment begins 60 days after final disbursement of the loan.

 A number of major lenders offer student and parent loans to qualified borrowers.
 Families are encouraged to carefully review and consider the terms of any private loans prior to applying.